Dodgers vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has collected 39 hits with eight doubles, 12 home runs and 19 walks.
-He has driven in 36 runs with three stolen bases.
+- Nolan Gorman has 40 hits with eight doubles, 12 home runs, 19 walks and 36 RBI.
+He's also stolen three bases.

-- Gorman has picked up at least one hit in nine straight games.
-During his last 10 outings he is batting .394 with three doubles, five home runs, six walks and 13 RBI.
+- Gorman brings a 10-game streak with at least one hit into this contest.
+In his last 10 games he is hitting .412 with three doubles, five home runs, five walks and 13 RBI.

 Gorman Recent Games